Tracy K. Smith

-Tracy K. Smith was born in Falmouth, Massachusetts on April 16, 1972, and raised in Fairfield, California.
-She studied at Harvard University, where she joined the Dark Room Collective, a reading series for writers of color.
+Tracy K. Smith was born in Falmouth, Massachusetts, on April 16, 1972, and raised in Fairfield, California.
+She studied at Harvard University, where she joined the Dark Room Collective, a reading series for writers of color, created by Sharan Strange in 1988.
 She went on to receive her MFA from Columbia University.

-Smith is the author of four poetry collections, including Wade in the Water (Graywolf Press, 2018), winner of the 2019 Anisfield-Wolf Book Award in Poetry, and shortlisted for the 2018 T. S. Eliot Prize.
+Smith is the author of four poetry collections, including Such Color: New and Selected Poems (Graywolf Press, 2021); Wade in the Water (Graywolf Press, 2018), winner of the 2019 Anisfield-Wolf Book Award in Poetry, and shortlisted for the 2018 T. S. Eliot Prize.
 Her debut collection, The Body’s Question (Graywolf Press, 2003), won the Cave Canem Poetry Prize in 2002.
 Her second book, Duende (Graywolf Press, 2007), won the 2006 James Laughlin Award from the Academy of American Poets.
 Her collection Life on Mars (Graywolf Press, 2011) won the 2012 Pulitzer Prize for Poetry.
 She also edited the anthology American Journal: Fifty Poems for Our Time (Graywolf Press, 2018).

 A starred review of Smith’s work in Publisher’s Weekly noted her “lyric brilliance and political impulses.”
 A review of Duende in The New York Times Book Review stated,